Opening a US Bank Account as a Chinese National (2026 Guide)

 Traditional US Banks

-- An in-person visit to a US branch
+- In-person visit to a US branch

 - More extensive documentation for non-resident accounts